Sultanate of Mogadishu: Madagascar and Mogadishu

 A well known hypothesis for the origin of the name of Madagascar is that the name is a corrupted transliteration of Mogadishu, the capital of Somalia and an important medieval port on the Indian Ocean.
-This would have resulted from 13th-century Venetian explorer Marco Polo confusing the two locations in his memoirs, in which he mentions the land of Madageiscar to the south of Socotra.
+This would have resulted from 13th-century Venetian explorer Marco Polo confusing the two locations in his memoirs, in which he mentions the land of Madagascar to the south of Socotra.
 This name would then have been popularized on Renaissance maps by European explorers.
-However one of the first documents that might explain why Marco Polo called it Madagascar is in a 1609 book written by Jerome Megiser.
-In this work, Jerome Megiser describes an event in which the rulers of Mogadishu and Adal went to Madagascar with huge fleet of between twenty-five to twenty-six thousand men, in-order to invade the rich island of Taprobane or Sumatra, but a tempest threw them of course and they landed on the coasts of Madagascar, conquering it and signing a treaty with the inhabitants.
+However, one of the first documents that might explain why Marco Polo called it Madagascar is in a 1609 book written by Jerome Megiser.
+In this work, Jerome Megiser describes an event in which the rulers of Mogadishu and Adal went to Madagascar with huge fleet of between twenty-five to twenty-six thousand men, in-order to invade the rich island of Taprobane or Sumatra, but a tempest threw them off course and they landed on the coasts of Madagascar, conquering it and signing a treaty with the inhabitants.
 They remained there for eight months and erected at different points of the island eight pillars on which they engraved "Magadoxo", a name which later, by corruption became Madagascar.
 Jan Huyghen van Linschoten, a Dutch traveler who copied Portuguese works and maps, confirmed this event by saying "Madagascar got its name from 'makdishu' (Mogadishu) whose "shayk" invaded it."

 The legacy of this influence are the Antemoro people whose name derives from the word Temuru which has no grounds of being a Malagasy name.
 A trace of this name was discovered by Enrico Cerulli in the Ethiopian epic song of Emperor Yeshaq I which mentions the Temur in connexion with the Somali.
 Even more interesting, the Temur and Somali live as archaisms in the living speech of the Harari people.
-Thus the Somali people have ultimately sired the Antemoro.
+Thus, the Somali people have ultimately sired the Antemoro.

 Furthermore recent genetic studies have revealed the Antemoro to possess the paternal Haplogroup T-M184 and could partially be descendants of the Somalis who settled in Madagascar in the 14th century and intermarried with the local population.
-In 2013 the Antemoro population was estimated at 500,000.
+In 2013, the Antemoro population was estimated at 500,000.
 Mogadishu was heavily present in Madagascar and was trading with the inhabitants.
-The portuguese captain Manuel Barreto in 1654 requested 6 royal warships to stop ships coming from Mogadishu and Brava.
+The Portuguese captain Manuel Barreto in 1654 requested six royal warships to stop ships coming from Mogadishu and Brava.